-This attack relies on two issues: an insecure collaborative workflow, and raw data being supplied to functions which could be hijacked by malicious actors.
+This attack relies on two issues: an insecure collaborative workflow and raw data being supplied to functions that could be hijacked by malicious actors.

-These measure means that even if BastionLab’s client was hijacked, there is no way to access the data with rogue client actions or functions.
-Data scientists never manipulate the dataset locally: the data doesn't leave the server, unless it complies with the security policy in place.
+This measure means that even if BastionLab’s client was hijacked, there is no way to access the data with rogue client actions or functions.
+Data scientists never manipulate the dataset locally: the data doesn't leave the server unless it complies with the security policy in place.

-These safeguards allow data collaboration to be private, while mitigating against the risks born from the usual collaborative workflows!
+These safeguards allow data collaboration to be private while mitigating the risks born from the usual collaborative workflows!

 Ready to Try BastionLab?

-Get introduced in our Quick tour, which shows how the Titanic dataset can be shared with a remote data scientist, while making sure only anonymized results from the passengers aboard the ship are communicated.
+Get introduced in our Quick tour, which shows how the Titanic dataset can be shared with a remote data scientist while ensuring only anonymized results from the passengers aboard the ship are communicated.
 We also have a more real-life example with a COVID dataset as well.

 For now, BastionLab works with simple scenarios, but we have many plans for it in the future - coming soon, Differential Privacy!
 We are open-source, so you can check our code online and help us make it as easy to use and safe as possible.